 June 6 – Day 5 – Algodones Dunes, California

 The permanence of our modern conveniences is an illusion.
 This paved road leading me through the desert is merely decades old, yet the ancient terrain surrounding it is older than the human mind can comprehend.

 The thought that society will go on as we have the last century is delusional.
 Imagine what life was like for the Native Americans that roamed this land before we changed their world against their will.
 In the grand scheme of all time, the human race, and especially any one society, is as impermanent as a plague of locusts.

 Only in our minds are we the center of the universe.
 Only in our fickle imaginations does the earth revolve around us.
 Yes, the human race is quite an important race but most of the importance lies in our minds.
 In truth we are no more magnificent than the rabbit on the roadside or the fox in the woods.
 All beings are equally important in the mind of the earth.

 The truth of millions of other species can be found by immersing yourself in raw nature.

 I urge you to return to the wild.

 June 7 – Day 6 – Highway 60, Arizona

-108 miles In 108 degree heat!
-That’s a new record day for me for heat and distance on the bike and it had no shortage of reasons to give up.
-I started at 5:30 AM and by noon the heat was too much for me so I spent 6 hours in a little restaurant.
+108 miles in 108 degree heat!
+That’s a new record day for me, both for heat and distance on the bike, and it had no shortage of reasons to give up.
+I started at 5:30 AM and by noon the heat was too much for me, so I spent 6 hours in a little restaurant.
 At 6:00 I jammed out another 70 miles, barefooted through the cool desert night.